Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

   amplitude.init('YOUR_API_KEY');
 </script>
 ```

+You must replace `'YOUR_API_KEY'` with your actual Amplitude API key, which you can find in your Amplitude account.

 ???code-example "How do I find my Google Tag?"
     Your Google Tag can be found in every page of your website, immediately after the <head> element.
 The Google Tag for your account should look like the snippet below.